 Sweet Revolution in India also known as Honey Mission or Mithi Kranti is launched to increase the promotion of the development of scientific beekeeping and production of honey and related products to double the farmers’ income.
+In the context of the recent developments, the Khadi and Village Industries Commission (KVIC) has launched the country’s first Mobile Honey Processing Van in a Village in Uttar Pradesh.

 Aspirants would find this article very helpful while preparing for the IAS Exam.